Guide: Which Massachusetts Politicians Support Impeachment

 Rep. Stephen Lynch

-Lynch joined Keating in voting against Rep. Green’s articles of impeachment this month, and has said forcefully that he believes impeachment would be a mistake.
+Lynch joined Keating in voting against Rep. Green’s articles of impeachment, and has said forcefully that he believed impeachment would be a mistake.
 “If we proceed to impeachment right now, with the evidence we have, we will lose in the Senate, which would inadvertently help the president’s re-election efforts,” he has said.

-Meanwhile, his primary opponent, Dedham’s Brianna Wu, who ran unsuccessfully against Lynch in 2018, is all in.
+Meanwhile, his primary opponent, Dedham’s Brianna Wu, who ran unsuccessfully against Lynch in 2018, has been all in.

 Stephen Lynch is weak on impeachment, saying we can’t just “blow off steam.”
 Unlike him, I know that when you show there’s no penalty, you encourage more lawlessness.
 Will you help me replace him in Congress? https://t.co/Nb1VanlsdK

 Governor Charlie Baker

 Baker has been waiting to make a judgement call on impeachment.
 He told reporters back in April that he was going to wait until Mueller’s testimony before deciding his stance, and he encouraged other local legislators to follow suit.